cbueth/infomeasure/docs/guide/mutual_information/ordinal.md

 To demonstrate this MI, we generate a multivariate Gaussian distribution with two dimensions.
-The data is centered around the origin and has a correlation coefficient of $\rho = 0.7$.
+The data is centred around the origin and has a correlation coefficient of $\rho = 0.7$.
-The analytical equation of the other approaches does not hold; as for ordinal entropy, the pmf of the ordinal patterns is analyzed.
+The analytical equation of the other approaches does not hold; as for ordinal entropy, the pmf of the ordinal patterns is analysed.

 ```{code-cell}
 import infomeasure as im